-Additional record-keeping requirements apply if you acquire an asset from an associate or if you acquire a depreciating asset but the user is the same or is an associate of the former user; see Depreciating asset acquired from an associate and Sale and leaseback arrangements, both on page 9.
+- you acquire an asset from an associate, or - you acquire a depreciating asset and - the new user is the same as the former user, or - the new user is an associate of the former user. - See Depreciating asset acquired from an associate and Sale and leaseback arrangements, both on page 11.